tyconsulting/blog.tyang.github.io/_posts/2013-04-26-missing-virtual-machines-after-an-unexpected-shutdown-of-hyper-v-host.md

 KB961804(<a href="http://support.microsoft.com/kb/961804">http://support.microsoft.com/kb/961804</a>) reckons it’s caused by antivirus on access scan and exclusion list.
 I’m using SCEP (System Center Endpoint Protection) which comes with SCCM 2012.
 I previously configured exclusion using the Hyper-V antimalware policy template that comes with SCCM, and on top of what’s in the template, I’ve also added few file extensions to the policy (.VHD; .VHDX; .AVHD).
 However, I didn’t add .XML file type and the path to where VM’s are stored.
 I couldn’t go to SCCM and fix up the policy – because the Central and the primary site server where my Hyper-V is reporting to are among those 15 missing VM’s.

 I didn’t configure to allow users to override SCEP on-access scan settings and exclusion list.
 So there is no way I could configure SCEP.
-I’ve then uninstalled SCCM client using “ccmsetup /uninstall” and and uninstalled SCEP agent from Programs and Features in Control panel.
+I’ve then uninstalled SCCM client using "ccmsetup /uninstall" and and uninstalled SCEP agent from Programs and Features in Control panel.
 I rebooted HYPERV01 after the uninstallation.

 After reboot, nothing’s changed.
 Still not fixed.
 I then spent next 5-6 hours tried many things including copying all VM’s out of a problematic drive and the reformatted the drive…